nstrayer/slid3r/README.md

 # slid3r
 A simple d3 slider that is meant to be placed inside your svg.

 ## What and Why
 `slid3r` is a tiny little library that uses d3 to make easy to user sliders.
-I constantly find myself wanting to implement sliders in my projects but find that the default html ones are ugly, or if I use some of the better alternatives I have to load Jquery or something else to my project.
-Other [d3-based slider](http://sujeetsr.github.io/d3.slider/) efforts require the slider to be container in a div, which I find isn't always what I need.
+I constantly find myself wanting to implement sliders in my projects but find that the default html ones are ugly, or if I use some of the better alternatives I have to load JQuery or something else and bog-down my project.
+Other [d3-based slider](http://sujeetsr.github.io/d3.slider/) efforts require the slider to be contained in a div, which I find isn't always what I want/need.
 A benefit of having the controls straight in the svg is the ability to move the slider around the vis programatically using `.attr('transform',...)`.
 This is especially useful when you have more complex visualizations with dynamic interfaces.

 ## API

 Currently you get one single function.
 That function is `slider()`.
 Attached to this function is a few getter-setter functions as described in Mike Bostock's [Towards Reusable Charts](https://bost.ocks.org/mike/chart/) article.
 An example use of the function is as follows:

 ```js
 const mySlider = slider()